apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 That means the query `contains(., "word ''hello world'' word")` is supported.
 New applications should not rely on this feature.

+### Excerpts and Highlighting

+If excerpts and highlighting is needed, then queries should contains the "excerpt" property, as follows:

+    /jcr:root/content//*[jcr:contains(., 'test')]/(rep:excerpt())

+That way, the excerpt and highlighting features of Lucene are used.
+That is, if a Lucene index is configured for the query, and excerpts are generated (see <a href="lucene.html#Property_Definitions">useInExcerpt</a>).
+On the other hand, If the query doesn't contain the excerpt property, for example as follows:

+    /jcr:root/content//*[jcr:contains(., 'test')]

+and the excerpt is requested after running the query, then the SimpleExcerptProvider utility is used, which generates excerpt from the content, and does highlighting.
+This is not not recommended; specially highlighting is limited (eg. stopwords are ignored, highlighting is case sensitive).
+The same problem occurs if excerpts for properties are requested that are not specified in the query.

 ### Native Queries